 Take special care with group presentations:

-- It is important before the presentation that everyone knows what his/her role when presenting.
-Use your rehearsal and practice time to develop smooth transition from presenter to presenters.
-Also try to figure out where team members will stand not speaking to avoid everyone clustering around the audio visual equipment for example
+- It is important before the presentation that everyone knows his/her role when presenting.
+Use your rehearsal and practice time to develop a smooth transition from presenter to presenters.
+Also, try to figure out where team members will stand not speaking to avoid everyone clustering around the audio visual equipment for example